Your Garage: Clutter Collector or Storage Sweet Spot

 Clean The Garage Floors

 Remove the dirt and grime in your now-empty garage.
+You need to do this with portable garages too.
 Use a shop-vac or an indoor/outdoor vacuum cleaner to suck up any loose dust, dirt and cobwebs.
 Next, depending on your desired level of clean, pressure wash your floors for a deep clean, or hose down your garage floor, or you may also choose to sweep then mop by hand.

 If you’ve been considering painting your garage floor so it looks like this, now’s a great time to tackle that project.